sopra-fs21-group-02/client/README.md

 ## Project Overview

 FriendlyFetch is a community app for dog owners.
-It allows them to find other dog owners nearby, share information about dog-friendly parks and walking routes on a map, and
+It allows them to find and talk to other dog owners nearby, share information about dog-friendly parks and walking routes on a map, and indicate what they are looking for from others or have to offer to the community.

+## Requirements

+When testing, please note that the application is optimized for portrait-orientation and smartphone screen sizes.
+Additionally, the external login via google requires third-party cookies to be allowed in order to function as intended.

 ## Technologies